kit-data-manager/webpage/_fairdo-cookbook/index.markdown

 For some recipes, services from the FAIR Data Commons portfolio are used.
 If you need more information about a particular service, please refer to the according sub-page accessible via the [Service Overview](https://kit-data-manager.github.io/webpage/).

-The head over directly to the FAIR DO Cookbook, please use the external link in the navigation on the left.
+To head over directly to the FAIR DO Cookbook, please use the external link in the navigation on the left.